carmine560/trading-peripheral/README.md

 ## Usage ##

-If you are using Chrome as your default web browser, create a separate profile that stores your credentials and specify it as the value of the `profile_directory` option as follows:
+If you are using Chrome as your default web browser, create a separate profile that stores your credentials.
+Then, specify the profile directory as the value of the `profile_directory` option, as shown below:

 ``` powershell
 python trading_peripheral.py -G
 ```

-A `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini` configuration file stores these configurations.
+These configurations are stored in a `%LOCALAPPDATA%\trading-peripheral\trading_peripheral.ini` configuration file.

 ### Options ###